uncultivate/elevator-master/README.md

 # Elevator Simulation

 This project is forked from a project by <a href="https://github.com/mrbrianevans">mrbrianevans</a> and simulates the behavior of an elevator system in a building with multiple floors.
-The simulation includes two different algorithms for elevator movement and provides the option to visualize the elevator's operations.
+The simulation includes an example algorithm for elevator movement and provides the option to visualize the elevator's operations.
+You are encouraged to test your elevator logic to come up with an optimal solution for different times, floors and numbers of people.

 <img src="lift.jpg" alt="anime-lift" width="500"/>